-If you like reality TV, Hulu is the best way to binge everything from Married at First Sight to 90 Day Fiance to The Bachelor and Bachelorette.
-Drama lovers will find everything from ER to Friday Night Lights to Grey's Anatomy.
-And comedy fans can laugh along to Brooklyn Nine-Nine, Rick and Morty and What We Do in the Shadows.
+If you like reality TV, Hulu is the best way to binge everything from Married at First Sight to The Bachelor.
+Drama lovers will find everything from Grey's Anatomy to Veronica Mars.
+And comedy fans can laugh along to PEN15, Modern Family and Broad City.

 And if you're looking for more of cinematic experience, check out our list of the best movies on Hulu.